millerrich/downshift-v2/README.md

 The goal is to prevent the user from feeling as though they have nothing to do and provide positive alternatives to what they might default to on a break (i.e. browsing social media, watching youtube, shopping etc...)

+Here is a powerpoint that explains more about our project: https://drive.google.com/file/d/1igBGOkI0RDcMXuq7DNI_NwBj7sHkc15I/view?usp=sharing

 ## Usage

 The user will be provided a clock which they can set the time of their breaks on and save their scheduled break.